musps/flutter_bloc_todos/README.md

 ## Features :

 - Swap right to left to delete an item.
+- Click on the card to edit an item.
 - Click "In progress" or "Done" to toggle the state from the main list.

 ## Demo